 Ask a Professional: The B&H salesman pick

-“This is my daily driver and the one I am using right now to type this message,” says Miguel Melendez, a PC expert at B&H. “As somebody who types all day, every day, I absolutely love this keyboard, The tactile feedback is great without being too noisy, and the backlit keys are great for those who like to work in a darker environment.”
+“This is my daily driver and the one I am using right now to type this message,” says Miguel Melendez, a PC expert at B&H. “As somebody who types all day, every day, I absolutely love this keyboard.
+The tactile feedback is great without being too noisy, and the backlit keys are great for those who like to work in a darker environment.”
 He also likes that you can pair the keyboard with up to three devices.
 “It’s a great feature for those who are between their PC/Mac/smartphone/tablet,” he says.

 Strategist Pick: Best low-cost keyboard

-The K380 is a compact keyboard that I’ve used for almost a year, after testing out keyboards at my previous job.
-I was drawn to its compact form factor and how it can easily connect to as many as three different devices, which means I can quickly switch from typing on my iPad to my laptop.
+The K380 is a compact keyboard that I’ve used for almost a year.
+I bought it after testing out keyboards at my previous job.
+I was drawn to its compact form and how it can easily connect to as many as three different devices, which means I can quickly switch from typing on my iPad to my laptop.
 It has a slim profile and you can easily slip it into a bag, in case you want to work in another location for a little while.
 The curved keys are completely quiet but they still feel responsive, and I’ve never had major issues with the Bluetooth connection.
 It takes two AAA batteries that can last up to two years.

-A Verge Editor’s Pick: the most comfortable keyboard
+A Verge Editor’s Pick: The most comfortable keyboard

-“I’ve been using the Surface keyboard and mouse for months now, and it’s so comfortable to use that I completely forgot about my struggle to find the perfect desktop keyboard and mouse,” says Verge senior editor Tom Warren.
+“I’ve been using the Surface keyboard and mouse for months now, and it’s so comfortable to use that I completely forgot about my struggle to find the perfect desktop keyboard and mouse,” writes Verge senior editor Tom Warren.
 “Microsoft has improved the key spacing,” he says, making the keyboard wider and more comfortable to navigate.

 Quick Pick: Best mid-range keyboard found in a Strategist writer’s hour of research